basavyr/163Lu-New-TSD4-Formalism/EnergyFunction.md

 ![cp-2-example](Resources/Output_Data/Energy_Function/CP_animation_I3change.gif)

-> It is worth mentioning that the parameters chosen in the above contour plots were fixed from calculations performed by Raduta's method ***double-energy-shift-fit***
+> It is worth mentioning that the parameters chosen in the above contour plots were fixed from calculations performed by Raduta's method ***double-energy-shift-fit*** which will be described in detail in one of the following sections.
+The fit parameters used in this calculations provide the best results which confirm the wobbling spectrum of the isotope.

 ## Study of the energy function with respect to the spherical variables